luoyaxiong/building_type/README.md

 ## Dataset

-Dataset have 51 street (idSegment)
+Dataset have 51 streets (idSegment)

 Train dataset: select 88 images having good quailty from 25 streets

 >  their street id are 14053,14054,14055,14056,14057,14058,14064,14065,14066,14067,14068,14069,14070,16835,16836,16837,16839,16850,16852,16854,16855,16882,16884,16888,16948

 Val dataset: select 18 images having good quailty from 5 streets

 >  their street id are
 >